h0rs3r4dish/Zombies--2/handbook.md

   rifle is at least automatic.
 Fires 5.56mm NATO rounds.
 * __Shotgun__ The classic gun for any wannabe zombie hunter.
 High damage and a critical that rivals the Chainsaw.

+### Ammunition

+* __9mm rounds__ Low-impact pistol rounds.
+Used by the Pistol and the Uzi.
+* __.308 Winchester rounds__ Low-caliber but high-velocity hunting bullets.
+The Hunting Rifle fires them.
+* __5.56mm NATO rounds__ Standard-issue combat ammunition.
+Fired by the Assault Rifle.
+* __Buckshot__ 12-gauge shotgun shells that pack a lot of damage into a little casing.
+Only used by the Shotgun.

 Appendicies